andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #9—DB Inexperience <span style="background-color:#111;padding:5px 10px;margin:2px;">✅ 🛠️ Fixes</span></h2>

-- Gain experience through hiring: DB specialists, DBAs, and consultants
+- Hire for experience: DB specialists, DBAs, and consultants
-- Invest in training materials like books and courses.
+- Grow experience internally with books, courses, conferences, communities.
-- Provide a production-like database instance for experiments, and encourage engineers to use it
+- Provide a production-like database instance and data for experimenting.
+Maintain it and use it in your workflow.
-- Learn fundamental concepts like *pages*, latency sources, *selectivity*, *cardinality*, *correlation*, and *locality* to improve designs
+- Learn to use *pages*, identify latency sources, *selectivity*, *cardinality*, *correlation*, and *locality* to improve your designs
 - Avoid performance-unfriendly schema designs like random UUID<sup><a href="#footnote-8">8</a></sup> primary keys

 ---